Exploding head syndrome

 18.Lymphatic Filariasis

-Because filariasis clogs the lymphatic system, it leads to edematous lower extremities that progress to the size of an elephant's foot, making it difficult for patients to walk.
-Treat with anthelmintics or surgery as needed.
+As a result of the obstruction that filariasis causes in the lymphatic system, the patient will develop edematous lower extremities that will eventually grow to the size of an elephant's foot, which will make it difficult for them to walk.
+As necessary, treat with antihelmintics or undergo surgery.

 19.Parry-Romberg syndrome